 Who are the Trojan Belles?
 The Trojan Belles are the award-winning dance team of Anderson High School.
-The team is comprised of about 40 advanced dancers in their sophomore, junior, or senior year.
-The Trojan Belles perform a variety of routines throughout the year, covering just about every genre of dance--from traditional precision field choreography to exciting hip hop, lyrical, and jazz performance at contests and Spring Show.
+The team is comprised of 30-40 advanced dancers in their sophomore, junior, or senior year.
+The Trojan Belles perform a variety of routines throughout the year, covering just about every genre of dance--from traditional precision field choreography to exciting hip hop, lyrical, and jazz performances at contests and Spring Show.

 What does it take to earn a spot on the Trojan Belles?
 Excellent dance technique and grades, and an attendance record that indicates ability to handle the additional responsibilities of Belles.There is no set number of candidates that will make Belles each year.
 To help prepare, the directors recommend taking at least one dance class outside of school, stretching every day, strengthening feet, and practicing turns and kick technique.